 The definition of foreclosure property includes any "qualified health care property," as defined in Code Section 856(e)(6) acquired by us as the result of the termination or expiration of a lease of such property.
 We have from time to time operated qualified healthcare facilities acquired in this manner for up to two years (or longer if an extension was granted).
 However, we do not currently own any property with respect to which we have made foreclosure property elections.
 Properties that we had taken back in a foreclosure or bankruptcy and operated for our own account were treated as foreclosure properties for income tax purposes, pursuant to Code Section 856(e).
-Gross income from foreclosure properties was classified as "good" for a period of three years, or until the properties were no longer operated for our own account.
+Gross income from foreclosure properties was classified as "good income" for purposes of the annual REIT income tests upon making the election on the tax return.
+Once made, the income was classified as "good" for a period of three years, or until the properties were no longer operated for our own account.
 In all cases of foreclosure property, we utilized an independent contractor to conduct day-to-day operations to comply with certain REIT requirements.
 In certain cases, we operated these facilities through a taxable REIT subsidiary.
 For those properties operated through the taxable REIT subsidiary, we utilized an eligible independent contractor to conduct day-to-day operations to comply with certain REIT requirements.
 As a result of the foregoing, we do not believe that our participation in the operation of nursing homes increased the risk that we would fail to qualify as a REIT.
 Through our 2015 taxable year, we had not paid any tax on our foreclosure property because those properties had been producing losses.
 We cannot predict whether, in the future, our income from foreclosure property will be significant and whether we could be required to pay a significant amount of tax on that income.